 A grand chandelier can change the atmosphere and character of any room with the mere flick of a switch.
-For centuries, these dramatic light fixtures have served as the focal point of great halls and dining rooms, and even today, antique chandeliers are avidly sought out by collectors.
+Antique chandeliers are one of the best ways to start decorating with antiques.
+For centuries, these dramatic light fixtures have served as the focal point of great halls and dining rooms, and even today, antique chandeliers are avidly sought out by collectors for personal home decor.
 Thanks to ever-changing fashions, one can find a suitable chandelier for nearly every taste and space.
-Read on as we shed light on the various types of antique chandeliers, from early wooden creations to dazzling crystal designs.
+From early wooden creations to dazzling crystal designs, read on as we shed light on the various types of chandeliers.

 How to Identify an Antique Chandelier

 The glass or crystal itself can give a helpful clue about the age of a chandelier.
-If the design is not entirely symmetrical or uniform, this usually indicates that it was hand cut, indicating an antique.
-Also, most modern chandeliers are made with crystal beads created from molds, so if a mold line is present on the chandelier, this usually indicates a reproduction and not a true antique.
+If the design is not entirely symmetrical or uniform, this usually indicates it was hand cut, and can likely be classified as an antique.
+Also, most modern chandeliers are made with crystal beads created from molds–– If a mold line is present on the chandelier, this usually indicates a reproduction and not a true antique.

 Types of Antique Chandeliers